kai-tw/NovelGlide-Flutter/README.md

 - **Bookmark features**
   - Import books from a zip file.
 - **Tablet Support**
-  - Change the layout to a larger screen such as tablets.
+  - Change the layout to a larger screen such as a tablet.

 ## Testing
 If you are interested in NovelGlide and want to join its closed beta testing, you can join the testing by this link: [Google Play Store Invitation Page](https://play.google.com/apps/testing/com.kai_wu.novelglide)

+Note: If you join the closed beta testing, I hope you can use it for 14 consecutive days.

 ## Download Links
 - [Google Play Store](https://play.google.com/store/apps/details?id=com.kai_wu.novelglide) (still in closed beta testing)